PSiTransfer – A Simple Open Source Self-hosted File Sharing Solution

 If they entered the correct password, they can have the download links for all shared files.

 Very simple, isn’t it?
-You don’t need to be a Linux ninja to deploy a file sharing server.
+You don’t need to be a Linux ninja to deploy a moderate secure file sharing server for your home network.
 Any one can setup a simple file sharing environment within few minutes using PSiTransfer.

 And, that’s all.
 I hope this helps.
 We will be posting simple and useful guides every day.
 Subscribe to our Newsletter and follow our social media links to get updates as soon as possible.
 If you find our guides useful, please share them on your social, professional networks and support OSTechNix.